InbaKrish/Learnings_zettlekasten/BlogPosts/Obsidian to Github page - Automated Blog pipeline.md

 date: 2024-12-07
 draft: "false"
 ---
-As developers, we thrive on automation.
+x`As developers, we thrive on automation.
 Yet, it's often said that one of the best ways to advance our careers is through blog contributions.
 Despite this, starting a blog can feel daunting—it's not just about writing.
 There's ideation, creating templates, validation, and the publishing process itself.
 And let’s face it, it all takes time.

 ![[Pasted image 20241207210246.png]]